XavierG13/README-Generator/README.md

   Add any contributors if applicable.

 ## Testing:
-  Answer all prompts to complete file.
+  Answer all questions to complete readme.

 ### Github Username:
   XavierG13